Back to All Blogs

 Main Phase 1

-You can play one land, cast creatures, and play other spells.
+You can play one land, play creatures, and cast any spells.

-Keep in mind that a creature cannot attack or use abilities that require tapping on the same turn it enters the battlefield (this is known as summoning sickness).
-You can, however, use it to block on your opponent's next turn.
+Keep in mind that a creature cannot attack or use abilities that require tapping on the same turn it enters the battlefield (also known as Summoning Sickness).
+You can, however, use it to block attacks on your opponent's next turn.

-Some creatures have the Flash keyword, which means you can cast them at instant speed.
+Some creatures come with the Flash keyword, which means you can play them and use them immediately!

 The Play Area, Explained